 - Lower back pain, tingling or numbness that radiates to the hips, buttocks, legs and sometimes the toes.

 - Dull aching pain concentrated in the lower back that may come and go.
 Pain may become more persistent over time or with movement, such as running, walking, standing or bending.

 - In severe cases, leg pain and weakness that causes difficulty balancing and walking.
 This is known as neurogenic claudication.

-Traditional open spine surgery is not your only option for central stenosis, foraminal stenosis and other forms of spinal stenosis.
-At Laser Spine Institute, we will evaluate your condition to see if you are a candidate for our minimally invasive procedures designed to take pressure off your spinal cord and relieve your symptoms.
+Traditional open spine surgery is not the only option for central stenosis, foraminal stenosis and other forms of spinal stenosis.
+At Laser Spine Institute, we will evaluate your condition to see if you are a candidate for our minimally invasive procedures, designed to take pressure off your spinal cord and relieve your symptoms.
 Contact us today for a free review of your MRI or CT scan.